Changes to your Studies

 Masters students needing an extension

 If you need more time in the UK to complete your Masters course (e.g. to submit your dissertation), you should contact your programme administration team to ask whether a continuer CAS can be issued to enable you to apply for a new visa.
-If your programme administration team agrees that a CAS can be issued, and that they can continue to monitor you, then you will be able to apply for a new Student visa.
+If your school or department agree that a CAS can be issued, and that they can continue to monitor you, then you will be able to apply for a new Student visa.
 However, you will not eligible to apply from within the UK and must return home before your current visa expires and apply for a new Student visa to return.
-See our guidance on applying from outside the UK.
+See our guidance on applying from outside the UK

 If you change your study location at any time during your course your School will update your record to show that you are studying elsewhere.
 This includes if you are studying abroad or are on a placement year.
 The Student Immigration Team will inform UKVI of this change of study location.